 Thanksgiving traditions vary from family to family, region to region, but one thing is constant: you watch the Macy’s Thanksgiving Day Parade.
 If you are lucky enough to be in New York City, whether as a tourist or resident, seeing the parade in person is a badge of honor.
-This lifelong New Yorker and Thanksgiving Day Parade veteran TravelingMom shares insider tips to seeing the parade.
+Here are some insider tips for watching the Macy’s Thanksgiving Day Parade.

 The best way to see the parade, in my opinion, is from your friend’s living room window.
 But real estate on Central Park West is among the city’s priciest – and it’s only on one side of the parade.
 The other side is Central Park, where hardy people line up hours ahead of time.
 (For the secret New Yorkers know, go the night before to watch them inflate the balloons.)

-So how can you see the parade if you don’t have a friend with a ($3) million-dollar view?
+So how can you see the parade live (and not just on NBC) if you don’t have a friend with a $3 million-dollar view?

 1. Go the Night Before

 New Year’s Eve outranks New Year’s Day, and some people prefer Christmas Eve to Christmas Day, so make Thanksgiving Eve your thing.
-The night before the parade, all those balloons are inflated and then tied down on the Upper West Side.
-You can go see flat balloons, spend an hour in the American Museum of Natural History, then return and see some inflated.
+The night before the parade, all those giant helium balloons are inflated and then tied down on the Upper West Side.
+You can go see flat balloons, spend an hour at the Central Park Zoo, or something else from our 3 day itinerary for NYC, then return and see some inflated.

 Go to dinner, and come back.
-Even more balloons will be filled.
+Even more parade balloons will be filled.

-TravelingMom Tip: Although the balloons are inflated on 77th and 81st Streets, the only access point is 74th Street and Columbus Avenue.
+TravelingMom Tip: Although balloon inflation is from 74th to 81st Streets, the only access point is 74th Street and Columbus Avenue.

 2. Pretend You Are Going Skiing

-Bundle up the kids, layer on the moisture-wicking fabrics and Smartwool and bring a dry breakfast to the parade route.
+Bring a dry breakfast to the parade route.
 There should be no liquids consumed while you await the parade.
 Why?
 Because there are no bathroom breaks at the Macy’s Thanksgiving Day parade.
-That sweet old woman who smiled at your kids when they toddled on the empty streets at 7am will assert her claim to your tiny bit of real estate if you even think of vacating for a restroom.
+That sweet old woman who smiled at your kids when they toddled on the empty Manhattan streets at 7 a.m. will assert her claim to your tiny bit of real estate if you even think of vacating for a restroom.

 3. There Really Are No Restrooms